Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Methodology

 \subsubsection{Phase 3: Organization Data}

 Finally, we collect additional information about the repository owner \textit{if} it is classified as an organization on GitHub (rather than an individual user).
 Perhaps the clearest indicator of the affiliation of a repository with a university campus is when the organization that owns it (in GitHub) includes the university domain in its listed website or email address.
-We refer to these as high-confidence attributes, since they provide strong, direct evidence of institutional affiliation.
+We refer to these as high-confidence attributes, since they provide direct evidence of institutional affiliation.

-We collect data from organizations using the GitHub user API endpoint \texttt{/users/owner}, retrieving the attributes: \texttt{login, name, company, location, description, email, url, created\_at}.
+We collect data from organizations using the GitHub user API endpoint \texttt{/users/owner}, retrieving the attributes: \texttt{login, name, company, description, email, url}.
 The organization data collection workflow is summarized in Figure~\ref{fig:scraping_diagram} phase \circled{3}.